It’s the final countdown.

 When we reached the end of the garden and trundled our way up to Quai Saint-Bernard, we again had a choice.
 We could heed the alluring call of the Jardin des Plantes (with the Paris Zoo and several museums) on our right or we could make for the Pont d’Austerlitz and cross it to reach the Quai de la Rapêe Métro for a ride back to the flat.
 The map below approximates our walk to that point in the day and

 extends it a bit to reveal our choice.
-Because we’d been wandering somewhat aimlessly, the 7.3 kilometers shown almost certainly understates the distance we’d actually walked, but even if it doesn’t, we were both ready for a rest.
+Because we’d been wandering somewhat aimlessly, the more than seven kilometers shown almost certainly understates the distance we’d actually walked, but even if it doesn’t, we were both ready for a rest.

 It wouldn’t have been a terribly long walk from the Quai de la Rapêe Métro to our flat (a bit over a kilometer as I look at it on Google Maps) but Pat and I were both tired and a short Métro ride was the best and most appealing solution.
 We relaxed for a few hours before setting off for dinner.